-Those are the last words of M. Rolland's life of Beethoven; they are words of Beethoven himself: "La devise de tout ame heroique."
+Those are the last words of M. Rolland's life of Beethoven; they are words of Beethoven himself: "La devise de tout âme hØroïque."

-In his preface, "To the Friends of Christophe," which precedes the seventh volume, "Dans la Maison," M. Rolland writes:
+volume, "Dans la Maison," M. Rolland writes:

-"I was isolated: like so many others in France I was stifling in a world morally inimical to me: I wanted air: I wanted to react against an unhealthy civilization, against ideas corrupted by a sham elite: I wanted to say to them: 'You lie!
+"I was isolated: like so many others in France I was stifling in a world morally inimical to me: I wanted air: I wanted to react against an unhealthy civilization, against ideas corrupted by a sham Ølite: I wanted to say to them: 'You lie!
 You do not represent France!'
 To do so I needed a hero with a pure heart and unclouded vision, whose soul would be stainless enough for him to have the right to speak; one whose voice would be loud enough for him to gain a hearing, I have patiently begotten this hero.
 The work was in conception for many years before I set myself to write a word of it.
 Christophe only set out on his journey when I had been able to see the end of it for him."